Looking for the best beach gear for babies? We’ve got you covered with this freshly updated beach trip guide.

 But if you’re looking for something new, sand resistant towels and blankets can make for a great choice when beaching with baby.
 There’s really no way to exit a beach sans sand, but these options can help get you a few steps closer:

+Give little ones a big play area of their own.
 This beach blanket is made from bamboo to be highly absorbent, very breathable, and ultra-soft.
 It features weighted corners to hold it down, comes in a variety of prints and is sand-resistant, water-resistant, and heat-resistant.

 There’s also a secret zipper pocket for storing valuable items and it packs up into a drawstring backpack in less than 10 seconds for easy transport.
-Dimensions are 7 x 7.

 When you were hitting the beach solo, a towel and a good book may have been all of the supplies you needed.
 Well, you’re going to need a few more baby beach gear items now.

+This play yard is fantastic because the cover is removable for an evening at the beach or a night stargazing with little ones.
 These play yards include a super useful UV shade cover and feature patented “pop-up and release” technology, so they are simple to set up and pack up.
-It is one of the lightest and strongest portable pens in the world and is SGS & ASTM safety certified and non-toxic.
+We’ve found it to be one of the lightest – and strongest – portable play yards available.

 We’ll admit this is a bit of a splurge item, but if you’re willing to invest in a posh piece of beach gear, this umbrella should be it.
 Made from 50 recycled plastic bottles, its lightweight design features an easy three-way tilt, large canopy, promises to be simple to secure, and comes with a carry bag.